windelbouwman/ppci/docs/quickstart.rst

 Example projects
 ----------------

-Download and unzip :download:`examples.zip` to checkout some demo projects that can be build using ppci.
+The `examples folder in the ppci sourcecode <https://bitbucket.org/windel/ppci/src/default/examples/>`_ contains some demo projects that can be build using ppci.